 - name - (AKA "title") of a post (articles typically have titles)

 - location - (AKA "geo") that the post was created or published from, e.g. tweet location.
-This can be different from the location that a post is about, e.g. photos taken at a location, checkins.
-E.g. Instagram locations are "locations" that the photos are of, Wikipedia uses the geo microformat on pages to indicate location information about the subject of the page, even checkins (which are usually posted at the location, but sometimes after e.g. postsq).
+This can be different from the location that a post is about, e.g. photos of a location, Instagram locations are "locations" that the photos are of, Wikipedia uses the geo microformat on pages to indicate location information about the subject of the page, even checkins (which are usually posted at the location, but sometimes after e.g. postsq).

 - using - tool or application that was used to author / publish the post.

 link-preview for the content referenced by a reply/bookmark/like/...